 Common tansy reproduces by seeds and rhizomes.
 Flower heads remain intact and can hold seeds through the fall until they are physically dislodged from dried flower heads.
 Seeds are spread by both wind and water.
 Established plants also spread by brown, creeping rhizomes forming dense patches.

 Management with Herbicides

 Field trials were established at two locations in western Montana to determine effectiveness of various herbicide treatments on common tansy (Duncan et al. 2011).
 Sites included either common tansy alone or growing in a complex with spotted knapweed (Centaurea stoebe).
-Herbicide treatments included Milestone® at 5 and 7 fluid ounces of product per acre (fl oz/A), Opensight® at 1.5, 2.5 and 3.3 ounces of product per acre (oz/A) and metsulfuron at 0.5 oz/A. Plots were visually evaluated for percent control 12 and 27 months after treatment (MAT).
+Herbicide treatments included Milestone® specialty herbicide at 5 and 7 fluid ounces of product per acre (fl oz/A), Opensight® specialty herbicide at 1.5, 2.5 and 3.3 ounces of product per acre (oz/A) and metsulfuron at 0.5 oz/A applied at bloom growth stage.
+Plots were visually evaluated for percent control 12 and 27 months after treatment (MAT).